Aquarium Planaria; Wiggly Detritus Worms, in Tank Water, on Glass

 - Poor cleaning practices

-- Too high of a bio load (number of fish, etc.)
+Reference: Aquarium Cleaning, methods, reasons, more - Too high of a bio load (number of fish, etc.)

-- Poor bio filtration or simply poor bio filters (Sponge Filters or Fluidized Sand Bed Filters are the most efficient bio filters)
+- Poor bio filtration or simply poor bio filters (Sponge Filters, or Fluidized Sand Bed Filters are the most efficient bio filters)

-- Poor feeding practices (not always over feeding, sometimes simply feeding foods that do not digest well) and other reasons as well.
+Reference: The Aquarium Redox Balance and its importance to good fish health - Poor feeding practices (not always over feeding, sometimes simply feeding foods that do not digest well) and other reasons as well.

 Treatment/Removal of Detritus Worms